Arbitrating Employment Claims

 - The Code of Procedure (“Code”) of the National Arbitration Forum (“Administrator” or “NAF”) and

-- This Agreement which shall control any inconsistency between it and the Code.
+- This Agreement shall control any inconsistency between it and the Code.
 The decision of an arbitrator on any Claims submitted to arbitration shall follow the applicable substantive law and be in writing setting forth the findings of fact and law and the reasons supporting the decision.
-Such decision shall be final and binding upon the parties, subject to the right of appeal described below.
+Such a decision shall be final and binding upon the parties, subject to the right of appeal described below.
 Judgment upon any arbitration award may be entered in any court having jurisdiction.
 The arbitrator has exclusive authority to resolve any dispute relating to the applicability or enforceability of this Agreement, including the provisions of this section.
 Either party shall have the right to appeal to the appropriate court any errors of law in the decision rendered by the arbitrator.

 There are a fair number of very competent lawyers who will decline the case on that basis.
 After all, with the ever-increasing number of arbitration agreements withstanding legal challenges, the bias issues from the “repeat players” in arbitration, and the limitations of the appeals process, it’s understandable why most attorneys would see an arbitration agreement as a large stop sign.

 However, we believe with a little more knowledge about the process – from fighting the arbitration agreement (it’s possible!) to selecting an arbitrator and conducting discovery – you can feel confident in accepting cases with an attached arbitration agreement.

 Factors to consider in challenging an arbitration agreement